openware/peatio/docs/currencies/development.md

     Give instructions how to get coins in testent.

 **Note:** it's minimalistic doc structure.
 More doc is more love for your plugin.

+16. Contact us to review your plugin and add to [approved plugins list](../plugins.md).

+For doing it left comment with your plugin link and short description [here](https://github.com/rubykube/peatio/issues/2212).